 The Northern Powerhouse

-Mal Kirk was one of the last great heavyweight villains, a man who carried forward the proud tradition of great wrestling villains Robert McDonald, Jim Hussey and Ian Campbell.
+Mal Kirk was one of the last great heavyweight heels.
+He carried forward the proud tradition of great wrestling villains like Robert McDonald, Jim Hussey and Ian Campbell.

 Whilst memories of Mal are invariably fond they are often mixed.
 Starting out in the independent rings in the 1960s and into the mid 1970s he was a strong, muscular and athletic wrestler who transformed in his latter years to a super sized heavyweight who was less mobile yet no less frenetic and effective but whose talents were sadly wasted by poor matchmaking.

-In his earliest days we saw him just the once, against Birmingham's Johnny Diamond, with little sign of the powerful force he was destined to become.
+In his earliest days we saw him just the once, against Birmingham's Johnny Diamond, a less powerful force than he was destined to become.
 At that time Mal was working for independent promoters such as Fred Woolley & Danny Flynn, Jack Taylor, Cyril Knowles and Max Crabtree.
 One of those early opponents was a man with whom he had quite a bit in common, Don Vines.
 Both men were from Yorkshire, and both had graduated to wrestling from the rugby league field, Mal having played professionally for Featherstone Rovers, Castleford and Doncaster, whilst Don Vines had played for Oldham, St Helens and Wakefield Trinity.

 Born the week before Christmas in 1936 we can safely assume that childhood was not easy for the youngster from Pontefract brought up in a mining family during the Second World War.